 Ronald J. Dreher NV Bar No. 15726 P.O.
+Box 6494

-Box 6494 Reno, NV 89513
+Reno.
+NV 89513

-Telephone: (775) 846-9804

-$ron\hat{a}$ dreherlaw,net

-Attorney for Complainant
+Telephone: (775) 846-9804 dreherlaw@outlook.com Attorney for Complainant

-BEFORE THE EMPLOYEE MANAGEMENT RELATIONS BOARD STATE OF NEVADA

-JOHN LEONARD.

-Complainant.

-Case No. 2023-035

-WASHOE COUNTY and WASHOE COUNTY SHERIFF'S OFFICE

-Respondent.

-FILED February 9, 2024 State of Nevada E.M.R.B.

-REPLY IN SUPPORT OF MOTION TO DISMISS FIRST AMENDED COMPLAINT

-COMES NOW, the Respondents Washoe County [County], and the Washoe County Sheriff's Office [WCSO][collectively referred to as Respondents], by and through their undersigned legal counsel, hereby files their reply brief in support of the Motion to Dismiss [Motion] the First Amended Complaint [Amended Complaint] filed by Lieutenant John Leonard [Leonard].
-This reply is based upon the following Memorandum of Points and Authorities, all pleadings and papers on file with the Board, and all attached exhibits.

-MEMORANDUM OF POINTS AND AUTHORITIES

-Respondents moved to dismiss the Amended Complaint since the Board lacks jurisdiction over Respondents as they were not properly served.
-Notwithstanding, the Board should likewise dismiss the Amended Complaint on the merits.
-The Board must dismiss the Amended Complaint if it determines that no probable cause exists for the Amended Complaint.
-NAC 288.375(1), and may do so if the parties have not exhausted their contractual remedies, including any rights to arbitration, unless there is a showing of special circumstances or extreme prejudice, NAC 288.375(2), or if a complainant files a spurious or frivolous complaint.
-NAC 288.375(5).
+BEFORE THE EMPLOYEE MANAGEMENT RELATIONS BOARD 1 2 STATE OF NEVADA 3 JOHN LEONARD, 4 5 Case No. 2024-003 Complainant, 6 V. FILED 7 April 16, 2024 WASHOE COUNTY and WASHOE State of Nevada COUNTY SHERIFF'S OFFICE 8 E.M.R.B.
+9 Respondent.
+10 11 REPLY IN SUPPORT OF MOTION TO DISMISS 12 Respondents Washoe County [County], and the Washoe County Sheriff's Office 13 [WCSO][collectively referred to as Respondents], by and through their undersigned legal counsel, hereby file their reply in support of the Motion to Dismiss [Motion] the Complaint 14 [Complaint] filed by Lieutenant John Leonard [Leonard].
+This reply is based upon the following 15 Memorandum of Points and Authorities, all pleadings and papers on file with the Board, and all 16 attached exhibits.
+17 18 MEMORANDUM OF POINTS AND AUTHORITIES 19 The Board must dismiss the Complaint if it determines that no probable cause exists for the Complaint, NAC 288.375(1), if the parties have not exhausted their contractual remedies.
+20 including any rights to arbitration, unless there is a showing of special circumstances or extreme 21 prejudice, NAC 288.375(2), or if a complainant files a spurious or frivolous complaint.
+NAC 22 288.375(5).
+23 // 24 25 a.
+Leonard conceded he failed to exhaust his contractual remedies.

-1. Argument
+I. Argument